malocher/zf2-cqrs-module/README.md

         ),
     ),
 ```
-The ZF2 ServiceManager acts as CommandHandler- and EventListenerLoader.
+The ZF2 ServiceManager acts as Handler- and EventListenerLoader.
 That means, you can use your ServiceManager aliases
-to pipe your commands and events to your repositories, services and whatever you use in your application.
+to pipe your commands, queries and events to your repositories, services and whatever you use in your application.

 ##Usage